LesleyLai/digital-garden/content/Concepts/Laplace transform.md

 - $s = \sigma + i\omega$ is a complex variable (see [[./complex frequency|complex frequency]])
 - lower limit of integration is $0^-$ to ensure inclusion of [[./Dirac delta|impulse function]] at origin

 The unilateral Laplace transform is only appropriate for analyzing [[./causal signal|causal signals]].
-There is also a **[[bilateral Laplace transform|bilateral Laplace transform]]** defined as the following:
+There is also a **[[./bilateral Laplace transform|bilateral Laplace transform]]** defined as the following:
 $$
 F(s) = \mathcal{L}\{f(t)\} = \int_{t=\color{red} -\infty}^\infty e^{-st} f(t) \, dt
 $$
 ## Properties
 Below are some of the properties of the _unilateral Laplace transform_.
-The properties of _[[bilateral Laplace transform|bilateral Laplace transform]]_ are similar, but there are some important differences.
+The properties of _[[./bilateral Laplace transform|bilateral Laplace transform]]_ are similar, but there are some important differences.

 | Operations                                    | Time Domain                            | Complex Frequency Domain                        | Comments              |
 | --------------------------------------------- | -------------------------------------- | ----------------------------------------------- | --------------------- |